Historic Homes in San Diego

 The North Park homes within the Dryden Historic District are a mix of American Craftsman bungalows, an offshoot of the Arts and Crafts Movement, and Spanish Colonial Revival-style homes.

-The area runs along 28th Street and Pershing Avenue, bordered by Landis and Upas streets on either end.
+The area runs along 28th Street and Pershing Avenue, bordered by Landis and Upas streets.
 It gets its name from architect and property builder David Owen Dryden, who designed many of the homes in the neighborhood.
-His influence there is a reason the historic district even came to be, with the designation coming from the San Diego Historical Resources Board back in 2011.
+His influence there is why the historic district even came to be, with the designation granted by the San Diego Historical Resources Board in 2011.

 With 136 homes within that district, you will see some real estate movement within the neighborhood from time to time.
 With varied architectural styles across its six blocks, expect variety with the interiors, as well.
 Some will have open floor plans that predate the historic designation, while others will have preserved more historical details.